 Where did the word come from?

 Sarcasm originated from a Greek word (why Greek: because lingua franca) sarkasmós, which initially means to tear flesh, bite the lip in rage or sneer.
 All these words rule the violent enigma of physical strength.
-Though, The origin of sarcasm was from Greek language to finally Latin language.
+The origin of sarcasm was from the Greek language to finally Latin language.

-In 16th century Latin language gave the word SARCASM and saved us all from the tongue twisters.
+In the 16th century Latin language gave the word SARCASM and saved us all from the tongue twisters.

 WHY SARCASM IS GOOD FOR YOU?